ARM-software/Tool-Solutions/docker/tensorflow-lite-corstone-fvp/README.md

 Many Arm tools use [FlexNet Licensing](https://www.flexera.com/products/software-monetization/flexnet-licensing.html) and the required software is not included in the tools installation.
 Many companies have a common license server which hosts licenses for multiple products.
 It&#39;s worth asking to find out if there is a license server and a license administrator to find out if licenses are already available or new licenses can be added to the common server.
 If a server exists but doesn&#39;t have the required licenses, ask for the hostid of the server.

-If you need a license please e-mail [license.support@arm.com](mailto:license.support@arm.com) and request a 30 day trial license for Arm Compiler 6.
+If you need a license please visit [Arm support](https://developer.arm.com/support) and request a 30 day trial license for Arm Compiler 6.
 The response will be a Serial Number which allows you to create your own license by following the steps below.

 To get started with license setup, use your Arm Developer account to download the [FlexNet software](https://silver.arm.com/browse/BX002) for one of the many supported platforms.